 Visiting the Preserve

 Jasper Ridge offers docent-led tours from October through May (Friday, Saturday, Sunday).

 Jasper Ridge is about a 20-minute car ride from the main Stanford University campus.
 There is no public transportation from the campus to Jasper Ridge.
-It is a strenuous bike ride (mostly uphill) from the Stanford campus and usually takes about 45 minutes.
+It is a strenuous bike ride (mostly uphill) from the Stanford campus and usually takes between 30-45 minutes.

 Due to limited parking, we ask groups to carpool whenever possible.